argonne-lcf/ATPESC_MachineLearning/09_workflows_coupling_simulation_and_AI/README.md

     python utils/test_imports.py
     ```

-3. Simulate a large number of molecues with Parsl:
+3. Simulate a large number of molecues with Parsl and estimate how long a brute-force screen would take with `python-xtb`:

     ```bash
     python 1_simulate_molecules.py
     ```

-4. Run the Parsl workflow script moving data through futures
+4. Run the Parsl workflow script moving data through futures:

     ```bash
     python 2_parsl_futures.py
     ```

-5. Run the Parsl workflow script moving data through disk
+5. Run the Parsl workflow script moving data through disk:

     ```bash
     python 3_parsl_io.py
     ```

-6. Run the Dragon workflow script moving data through the DDict
+6. Run the Dragon workflow script moving data through the DDict:

     ```bash
     dragon 4_dragon.py
     ```

-## Improving the Active Learning Loop (Homework)
+## Improving the Active Learning Loop (Optional Homework)

-The current loop uses the simplest possible strategy for picking which molecules to simulate next: **greedy top-K**.
-Each iteration, the model predicts IE for the full search space, sorts, and picks the K molecules with the highest predicted IE. This is one specific choice of *acquisition function* -- the function that scores each candidate for how much it's worth simulating -- and it is often not the best one.
+The current implementation of the ative learning loop uses a simple strategy for picking which molecules to simulate next, also known as the data acquisition step.
+Specifically, at each iteration, the workflow predicts the IE for the full search space using the ML surrogate, sorts the predictions, and finally picks the K molecules with the highest predicted IE to simulate in order to augment the training set.
+This approach can be called greedy top-K and is one example of an *acquisition function* that AL workflows adopt to determine which new samples are worth "acquiring" for training.

+A simple greedy top-K approach is often not the most effective because the model's top-K predictions tend to cluster ...

 The problem with pure greedy top-K is that the model's top-K predictions tend to cluster: molecules that look similar to each other, from a region of chemical space the model already thinks it understands.
 That means simulations get spent confirming what the model already knows instead of teaching it something new.
 A better acquisition function typically balances **exploitation** (pick molecules the model predicts are best) against **exploration** (pick molecules the model is uncertain about, or that are structurally different from what it has already seen).
 Some ideas to try, roughly in order of implementation effort: